-- When a child is adopted, the childcare benefit is paid 12 or 24 months before the child reaches the age of 18.
+- When a child is adopted, the childcare benefit is paid 12 or 24 months before the child reaches the age of 18 (not longer).
 In such case, not later than within one month from the date on which the judgment is enforced, you must apply to the employer for such leave and, in the case of a payment you must apply to the "Sodra".

 You must submit an application for the childcare benefit not later than within 12 months from the end of the period for which the person is entitled to the benefit.

 You are entitled to receive childcare benefit if:

 - You are insured under maternity social insurance: